 All that work no doubt came with a hefty price tag: According to Fitski, Oortman’s dollhouse is believed to have cost more than an actual luxury Amsterdam canal house.

-Underrated collections to check out
+Underrated collections to check out at the Rijksmuseum

 Museum-goers generally plan their visits around masterworks created by icons of the art world.
 The Rijksmuseum is no exception, yet some of the most fascinating pieces on display were neither crafted by famous hands nor are even considered art; they’re everyday objects that offer insight into Dutch culture and aesthetics in their humblest form.